ProjectCanyon/morph-merger/README.md

 * You won't be able to see your new morph until either you restart VaM or you do a hard reset from the main menu.
 * Your new morph should show up as morphs under _MorphMerger or the region name you specified.

+### Can I save to Daz format?

+Currently this is not possible, we are working with the loaded Morphs inside VaM rather than the raw Daz formats, so saving back would require a chunk of work.
+Other people have solved this though, once you've merged your morphs this tool should be able to convert it back to a Daz morph: https://www.reddit.com/r/VAMscenes/comments/dro2c3/vam_to_daz_a_utility_to_convert_vam_vmb_back_to/

 ## Version History

 **7th July 2019: Updated to v1.0.3**